Faas Wilkes: Career

 Wilkes played for Xerxes Rotterdam, before moving to Internazionale in the summer of 1949.
 There he played 95 matches, scoring 47 goals.
 After his stay in Milan ended in 1952, he had a one-season spell at Torino.
 At age 30 he moved to Valencia in Spain, scoring a total of 38 goals in 62 appearances between 1953–54 and 1955–56, making him the first foreign idol of the club.
 He also played for VVV, Levante, and Fortuna '54.
 He died of a cardiac arrest in 2006, aged 82.

 He is considered one of the best footballers the Netherlands ever produced, being especially known for his creative style of play and brilliant dribbling.
 Wilkes was the 4th Dutch player (after Gerrit Keizer, Bep Bakhuys and Gerrit Vreken) who moved to play abroad.
+He held the record of most goals scored for the Netherlands national team from 1959 until 1998.